nadvolod/selenium-java/README.md

 ![Java CI with Maven](https://github.com/nadvolod/selenium-java/workflows/Java%20CI%20with%20Maven/badge.svg) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/95a6a0b3fe3f418fb7ff035fac5d2f87)](https://app.codacy.com/manual/nadvolod/selenium-java?utm_source=github.com&utm_medium=referral&utm_content=nadvolod/selenium-java&utm_campaign=Badge_Grade_Dashboard)
-# selenium-java
-This is the sample repository that we use in the [Complete Selenium WebDriver with Java Bootcamp](https://ultimateqa.com/selenium-webdriver-java-course/)

 The Java Software Engineer in Test (SDET) curriculum is your ticket to a wonderful test automation career.
 🌎 5 months of world-class training